So, you’re interested in becoming a database developer?

 Why is that?
 Why do I not recommend using Access?

-It’s easy to use, has a good user interface allowing people to set up a database easily and populate it with data.
+It’s easy to use, and has a good user interface allowing people to set up a database easily and populate it with data.

 However, there are several problems: